Intro to TTS Tech Portfolio

 Obeying the law

-Rule #1 is if you don’t see us doing something already, and you can’t find express authorization to do it, please ask first as a Generic Request in the TTS Tech Portfolio General Request Form.
+Rule #1 is if you don't see us doing something already, and you can't find express authorization to do it, please ask the Tech Portfolio.
 We promise to get you an answer quickly.
-For example, if there is software or hardware that chapters need to accomplish their mission or don’t know how to get, hop into #infrastructure and ask.
+If there is software that chapters need to accomplish their mission or don't know how to get, see the Software page.

 You've probably heard about the Office of Personnel Management (OPM) data breach, and you probably know about the NSA.
 Everyone at TTS is responsible for our organization's security and ensuring that the private data of the public is safe.

 Take care when connecting applications to each other.
 While such connections can provide workflow conveniences, they also open us up to security violations.
 Often times this is an OAuth integration.
-Before connecting applications together, for example enabling a Slack-to-Google Docs plugin, please use the TTS Tech Portfolio General Request Form to submit a 3rd Party Integration Approval (Slack/Github) request.
+Before connecting applications together, for example enabling a Slack-to-Google Docs plugin, please contact the Tech Portfolio.

 The public interest